VITObelgium/pid-python-quickstart/pid-python-quickstart-init-by-config-file/README.md

 The following configuration template can be used to setup the system

 	[main]
-	logger=<list of comma separated logging facilities to use amongst kafka, file, console and elasticsearch >
+	loggers=<list of comma separated logging facilities to use amongst kafka, file, console and elasticsearch >
 	[kafka]
 	brokers=<list of comma separated logging facilities to use amongst kafka, file, console and elasticsearch >
 	topic= <kafka topic queue to use>